Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Optimization

-Applications remain in use but are reconfigured to improve performance or reduce cost.
+Applications remain in use but are reconfigured to improve performance or reduce costs.

 Optimization is often the fastest way to deliver measurable results.